Advanced usage

 [[PiwikTracker sharedInstance] dispatch];

-To drop everything that is currently queued without sending it, use deleteQueuedEvents().
+To remove all queued events without sending them, use deleteQueuedEvents().

 Default custom variables

-PiwikTracker.sharedInstance()?.includeDefaultCustomVariable = false[PiwikTracker sharedInstance].includeDefaultCustomVariable = NO;If you need to use indexes 1-3 yourself, turn this option off and set custom variables manually with setCustomVariable (legacy) or use the recommended setCustomDimension.
+PiwikTracker.sharedInstance()?.includeDefaultCustomVariable = false[PiwikTracker sharedInstance].includeDefaultCustomVariable = NO;If you need to use indexes 1–3 for your own data, disable this option and set custom variables manually with setCustomVariable (legacy) or use the recommended setCustomDimension.

 App name and app version